-We formulated user needs, business requirements, and thoughts through other influences affecting our work within the higher themes.
+We also formulated user needs, business requirements, and thoughts through other influences affecting our work within the higher themes.

+Based on data related to content and navigation from the affinity map, we came up with the above sitemap.
 In the sitemap, we rearranged the information structure of the current website to better fit with the reading flow.

 Printed components we used in the first trial.

-Before user tersting.
+Before user testing.

 After user testing.
 Iterated.